DGolubets/js-module-loader/README.md

 AMD: works, but requires more testing.

 CommonJs: works, but requires more testing.

-I plan to test it for Java compatibility later and will make a Java compatible wrapper if needed.

 # AMD
 AMD Loader is created as follows